The child finds their usual routine from your very first morning.

 The family stays in control

-"One instruction at a time, in writing if possible.
-Seat him near you.
+"One instruction at a time, written down if possible.
+Sit him next to you.
 Count out loud before his turn, he waits better."
+Theo, 10, ADHD.
+Only the explanation of ADHD is adapted to the AESH, the profile stays the same for everyone.

 How it works for you